janw/podcast-archiver/README.md

 ## Requirements

-`podcast_archiver.py` requires Python 3 (tested with 3.6), the [feedparser](https://github.com/kurtmckee/feedparser) library, and [tqdm](https://github.com/tqdm/tqdm) progress bar.
+`podcast_archiver` requires Python 3 (tested with 3.6), the [feedparser](https://github.com/kurtmckee/feedparser) library, and [tqdm](https://github.com/tqdm/tqdm) progress bar.

 ## Usage

-`podcast_archiver.py` takes command line arguments, containing for example the feeds that are supposed to be archived:
+`podcast_archiver` takes command line arguments, containing for example the feeds that are supposed to be archived:

 * `-f <url>` / `--feed=<url>`: Provide a feed-url that is to be archived. `-f` can be used multiple times, so you may hand over more than one feed to archive.
 To keep everything neat and tidy, see the `-s` option down below.
 * `-f <filename>` / `--feed=<filename>`: Provide one or multiple feed urls by providing a simple text file, containing one feed url per line.
 To keep everything neat and tidy, see the `-s` option down below.